 "It lies within us as adults either to turn newborns into monsters by the way we treat them or to let them grow up into feeling - and therefore responsible - human beings."

-Frey, the son of Njord the god of the sea, is a very famous god.
+In Nordic mythology Frey, the son of the god of the sea Njord, is a very famous god.
 Frey was given a present when he got his first new tooth at about seven years of age.
-The dwarfs built him Skilbladner, a ship so big it could carry all the gods and so small that it could be folded and put into Frey’s pocket.
+The dwarfs built him Skilbladner, a ship so big it could carry all the gods and so small that it could be folded and put into Frey's pocket.
 This ship is symbolic of the power of words and knowledge.
 By the time children are seven they have a huge amount of knowledge about life and living.

 The Norse believed that children are still playing in the water until they are seven.
 By then they have developed to a place where they can begin to work with words, to play with concepts, and put them together to understand things.
 They believed that letters are nothing in themselves but have value only when we have the ability to put them together to make meaning.